Suica Card for Japan Travel and Shopping: How to Buy and Use (2026)

 The Suica is available as a physical card or as a mobile app, both of which can be used to pay for rides on any train line that accepts IC card payments in Japan.

-Below we introduce the features of each type of Suica and how to buy them.
+Below, we introduce the features of each type of Suica and where to buy them.

-You can buy a My Suica at any JR ticket office in the Tokyo area or JR-EAST Travel Centers.
-My Suica requires a 500 deposit, which will be returned to you if you return the card to a JR-EAST ticket office if you don't need it anymore.
+You can buy a Suica at any JR ticket office in the Tokyo area or JR-EAST Travel Centers.
+Purchasing a Suica requires a 500 deposit, which will be returned to you if you return the card to a JR-EAST ticket office if you don't need it anymore.

 2. Welcome Suica